boytchev/suica/docs/events.md

 ## Proactive events

-Suica supports proactive mode for mouse motion events `onМouseEnter`, `onМouseMove` and `onМouseLeave`.
+Suica supports proactive mode for pointer motion events `onPointerEnter`, `onPointerMove` and `onPointerLeave`.
 This mode can be turned on with HTML attribute, HTML tag or JavaScript command.

 #### proactive
 ```html